-Genially is a cloud-based platform for building interactive learning and communication experiences.
+Genially is a cloud-based authoring tool for building interactive content and eLearning.

 Diagram templates by Genially